Senckenberg German Entomological Institute

 The Senckenberg Deutsches Entomologisches Institut (Senckenberg German Entomological Institute) was founded in 1886 as a “National Museum”, with emphasis on systematics and taxonomy.
 It developed after 1922 as an institution of the Kaiser-Wilhelm-Gesellschaft, co-operating with the Imperial Biological Institute to become a mediator between systematic and applied entomology.
 After a history full of change, the DEI moved in 2004 into a new building on the campus of Leibniz Centre for Agricultural Landscape Research (ZALF) in Müncheberg.
-Since January 2009 the DEI is part of the Senckenberg Forschungsinstitute und Naturmuseen.
+Since January 2009 the DEI is part of the Senckenberg – Leibniz Institution for Biodiversity and Earth System Research (SGN).
 Its new name is Senckenberg Deutsches Entomologisches Institut (SDEI).

-Inseparable from its research activity is the excellent entomological library and its remarkable insect collections.
+Inseparable from its research activity is the excellent entomological Entomological Library and its remarkable insect collections.

-Publishing three journals, the SDEI is able to maintain a worldwide literature exchange.
+Publishing three journals, the SDEI is able to maintain a literature exchange.